tylers22/Challenge06-Weather-Dashboard/README.md

 Mock-Up

 # Licenses Required
-No liceses required, runs in any browser
+No licenses required, runs in any browser.